philsf-biostat/SAR-2021-001-LT/report/analise_dados_LT_2021-v01.md

 44 of the 54 patients survived until the last follow up observation.
 Of the deaths recorded, 5 from other causes and 5 could be attributed to PJI (Fig 1).
 All deaths attributed to PJI occurred before the deaths unrelated.
 Figure 2 shows the Kaplan-Meier estimate of the mortality rate attributed to PJI.
 Times of death ranged from 4 days to 2.13 years.
 The survival rate at the end of study follow up was 89.7% so the median time of survival could not be estimated.
 The 1-year survival rate was estimated as 96% (91% -- 100%) and the 2-year survival rate was estimated as 92% (85% -- 100%).

 Times of deaths unrelated to PJI ranged from 2.37 years to 13.17 years (Fig 1).
-It is noticeable that, while this analysis does not give proof that there is a significant difference between times of death between all causes, this sample seem to indicate that most patients die from PJI within 2 years of the diagnosis.
+It is noticeable that, while this analysis does not give proof that there is a significant difference between times of death between all causes, this sample seem to indicate that most patients die from PJI within 2 years of the diagnosis (Fig 2).

 ![](../figures/death_all.png)
 **Figure 1** Mortality due to all causes.